BrajBliss/facebookClone/README.md

 ### Install all dependencies from `package.json` files in both server and client sides

+### Use Amazon, Firebase or something for uploading images but I have just used server side.
+Not a good idea.

 ### Create `.env` file in server side and put

 ```